taiki-e/test-helper/README.md

 This repository contains some helpers used on tests in projects managed by @taiki-e.
 Originally extracted from test-helper from portable-atomic repository.

-There are no stability guarantees for these actions and workflows, since they're supposed to only be used in infra managed by us.
+There are no stability guarantees for these helpers, since they're supposed to only be used in projects managed by us.

 ## License